 Dr. Jart+ CicaPair Tiger Grass Cream, $48, is a thick ointment that’s basically a savior to irritated and inflamed skin.
 In addition to Cica, it contains a blend of healing herbs and nourishing minerals that boost moisture levels for a rejuvenated and hydrated complexion.
 The ingredients also work together to strengthen your skin’s barrier function, which means it’s less susceptible to future damage.
 Dr. Jart+ actually has an entire CicaPair line that’s worth checking out.

 For a lighter formulation, try Innisfree’s Cica Balm with Bija Seed Oil, $24.
 This is a delicate, gel-based balm that combines Cica with the Bija fruit, an ingredient that’s also recommended for stressed skin.
 The brand refers to this ingredient duo as a “power couple,” and the product helps nourish, strengthen, and improve overall tone and texture.
 Because it’s not super heavy, it’s a great option for those with acne-prone skin who want to try Cica.

 L’Oréal Revitalift Cicacream Anti-Wrinkle + Skin Barrier Repair, $18, is an anti-aging, skin-bolstering product with a non-intimidating price tag.
-It harnesses the power of Cica to calm and heal skin that’s been compromised, and also contains pro-retinol to reverse and prevent signs of aging.
+It harnesses the power of Cica to calm and heal skin that’s been compromised, and also contains pro-retinol to soften signs of aging.
 We recommend this one to anyone who’s on an anti-aging mission (late 20s and up, probs) and doesn’t want to drop a fortune on one cream.